nilin/contra-muon-and-soft-muon/README.md

 value, where `r_i ~= 1`.

 ## Results
 As a proof of concept I used Contra-Muon in modded-nanogpt track 3: https://github.com/KellerJordan/modded-nanogpt/pull/275, producing a record run.
-We used a soft-muon approximation to HTMuon which led to the 3030-step record.
+I later used a contra-muon to soft-muon schedule to get to the 3030-step record.

 [^1]: fixed wording from small to intermediate based on feedback from You Jiacheng
 [^2]: [HTMuon](https://arxiv.org/abs/2603.10067) means a power function transformation 0<p<1 of singular values.
 Soft-muon can be used to approximate HTMuon.
 The [HTMuon paper](https://arxiv.org/abs/2603.10067) exhibits an alternative approximation using iterated approximate matrix square roots.